tonymke/signal_process_stack_example/README.md

 # signal\_process\_stack\_example

-A POSIX C program to demonstrate the differences of behavior in signal handling between various permutations of docker options.
+This is a POSIX C program built to demonstrate the differences in how signals are handled between various permutations of docker options.

-Recursively fork up to N\_CHILDREN times - N\_CHILDREN being a macro defaulting to the value `3U`.
-Each process waits on its child.
-The last child pauses, awaiting a signal.
+It recursive makes 3 child process - which form a stack.
+The top of the stack waits for any signal, while the rest await their child's exit.

 Press ^C to see how the stack unwinds in various situations.

 To demonstrate some additional complexities, processes will catch SIGINT, continue on as normal, and re-raise it once their normal logic has completed.
 If re-raising didn't term the process, it logs as such and calls `_exit(3)`.

 ## What happens when...